 Step 5: Monitor monthly and make necessary changes.
 This step is where the rubber meets the road and disciple is introduced.
 We often times will do a great job of figuring out a fantastic plan but fail to do it long term.
 Research suggests that it takes 66 days to form a new habit.
 Said another way, retrain our automatic thinking.
 But once the retraining has happened we go into a new coast mode that is actually helping us to accomplish our goals.
 Sticking with your plan for 66 days is vital for success.
 You have to set up a system that forces you to monitor and make changes.
 You could set calendar reminders, find someone you trust to hold you accountable or reach out to a financial professional.
 Whatever you chose make sure it is a system that sets you up for success as opposed to tearing you down.
 If you know you won’t be able to do it without someone holding you accountable, then don’t pick a system that does not involve someone else.

 Everyone has the ability to make a change, it just comes down to if the will to change is stronger than the one not wanting to change.
-Having someone to help guide you does make this process a lot easier.
-Click to button below to schedule some time with us.
+Do you know who or what controls your financial future?
+Click the button below to gain some insight from this free assessment.